• Skip to main content

 How to make Water Kefir

-All you need is water, light brown sugar and kefir grains.
-The simplest way to obtain the grains is to buy online.
-I recommend finding an online seller that has micro-biologically verified (lab tested) grains, this will ensure quality and safety.
-The process really couldn’t be more simple from there.
+All you need is water, demerara or light brown sugar, and kefir grains.
+The simplest way to obtain the organic grains is to buy online.
+I recommend finding an online seller that has microbiologically verified (lab-tested) grains; this will ensure quality and safety.
+The process really couldn’t be simpler from there.

 TIPS: